aakashvermaee/SoftWidgetAPI/README.md

 These can be run by running `npm run test`.

 ## /seed
-Contains seed file to pre-populate the database
+Contains seed file to pre-populate the database.
 These can be run by running `./node_modules/.bin/md-seed run --dropdb` For test `NODE_ENV=test ./node_modules/.bin/md-seed run --dropdb`